 To make vector graphics, I use Vectr.

-My current blog is setup on top of Jekyll which is a static site generator and is hosted on GitHub Pages.
-The Jekyll theme that I’m using is called Reverie which is a tailor-made according to my taste.
+As for this blog, it is currently being setup on top of Jekyll which is a static site generator and is hosted on Cloudflare Pages.
+The Jekyll theme that I’m using is called Reverie.
+I have customized it heavily according to my taste.

-I use Crello to create image banners for my articles.
+I use Adobe Express to create image banners for my articles.

-I’m an avid reader so I’ve kept a list of RSS feeds of my favorite blogs in Feeder.
+I’m an avid reader and so, I keep a list of RSS feeds of my favorite blogs in Feeder.